byuweb/HTML-Templates/README.md

 <code>grunt</code>

+or

+<code>grunt --force</code>

 If there are no errors, you should see in your terminal a list of several tasks that have started running.
 Whenever you save a watched file you'll see the list of tasks updated based on the file you've saved.
 For instance, your SASS and Jade files should automatically compile.
+If you use the <code>--force</code> flag, grunt will continue running even if errors happen in any of the tasks (otherwise, you'll have to restart grunt after any error).

 ### Stop grunt